radodymowski/keygrouper/README.md

 If the container is already built, simply run `pytest` to run all unit tests.

 ### Concepts and follow-up questions
-Some solutiond implemented in this project are designed for demo purposes, to make it simpler.
+Some solutions implemented in this project are designed for demo purposes, to make it simpler.
 The default sqlite3 database engine is used, as it is sufficient for a small demo file and simple models.
 For large datasets, I could think about other solutions - e.g. instead of local database, I would consider using some cloud-based database, e.g. AWS DynamoDB - as the database schema